stackbit-projects/magical-apple-65ff6/content/portfolio/port.md

 ### Playground: Competition

-Accumsan phasellus nunc integer.
-Accumsan euismod nunc adipiscing lacinia erat ut sit.
-Arcu amet.
-Id massa aliquet arcu accumsan lorem amet accumsan.
+What's life without competition?
+Just like everything in life, competition  shapes the college experience like no other thing could.

+In a tight game between freshmen and juniors each managing only one goal on the scoresheet, everybody standing on the touchline, the wait is not over.

+Substituted before the final whistle, Ibrahim joins the rest as he watches the last moments of the game unfold, a game that is yet to yield a winner.

 ![](/images/20160319_172456-01.jpeg.jpg)

 ### Conversation

 Accumsan phasellus nunc integer.
 Accumsan euismod nunc adipiscing lacinia erat ut sit.
 Arcu amet.
 Id massa aliquet arcu accumsan lorem amet accumsan.
+Remember? rain is everybody's best friend.

 ![](/images/20160523_164422-01-1.jpg)